The Ring Peephole Cam uses your existing peephole fixture to act as a doorbell camera.

 If you live in a house, it’s usually not a problem.
 But in apartment buildings, it’s hard to adjust your camera’s motion detection so that you don’t get a push notification every single time someone walks down the hallway.

 The Ring Peephole Cam does offer adjustable motion zones.
 But unlike some doorbell cameras, like the Google Nest Hello, the motion zones aren’t customizable.
 You can’t precisely adjust which areas you want the camera to watch and which you want to exclude.
 It’s more like a single area of coverage you can shrink or expand.
+You can set times of day during which you don’t want to receive motion alerts, like if all your neighbors tend to leave for work around the same time.
+You can also snooze motion alerts temporarily if you get tired of them.

 Ring Peephole Cam pricing